ewinapun/ewinapun.github.io/_projects/2_project.markdown

 ## Influence of the forgetting factor

 One goal of the project is to determine the best value of the forgetting factor, *β* .
-Here I display the pole trajectories of some time-varying cases as *β* increase from 0.8 to 1.
+The figure below displays the pole trajectories of some time-varying cases as *β* increase from 0.8 to 1.
 Remember, larger the value of *β*, heavier the past data are weighted.
-A *β* = 1 means that the entire dataset are weighted equally.
+A *β* = 1 means that the entire dataset is weighted equally.

 <p>
     <img src="/assets/img/dynamic_tracking_project/beta_allwith1.png" style="width: 99%;"/>